Chicks in Trouble

 April 13, 2021 - Chicks in trouble!

 This morning I noticed great distress calls from the Sunbirds.
-The birds were flipping from one branch to the other and calling out for chicks.
+The birds were flipping from branch to branch, calling out for chicks.
 As I came out and looked, the nest was empty but I could hear tweets nearby.
 A bit of search revealed the two chicks in the patio. they kept moving and both the parents following and regularly feeding them.
 This went on the whole day.
 Yesterday, when I came too close to the nest, one of the chicks had flown out and fell in the flower bed and I picked it up and put it back in the nest.
 I am not sure if this is what happens to the chicks when they are ready to fly or this was an accident.
 It seems the parents are making a mighty effort to keep them alive and make them independent.

 The whole day, both parents are continuously feeding and caring for the two chicks.
 Hope they succeed in their survival.